top of page

 It represents the journey of self-discovery and the ability to change and evolve.
 Butterflies symbolize freedom, lightness, and joy, reminding us to let go of burdens and embrace a sense of liberation.

-2026 Quilt Show Committee Chairs
+2026 Quilt Show Committee Co-Chairs

 I